This all really started because I love writing about Buddhism.

-I am a teacher online through the Open Heart Project.
-I have given several public talks and led workshops and I’ve been practicing since 2000.
+I’ve been practicing since 2000.
 I’ve spent over 40 days on retreat.

 I’ve had a wide ranging experience in several Buddhist traditions, studying with teachers in Tsaotung Ch’an, Rinzai Zen, Tibetan Rime, Thai Forest Theravada, and Korean Zen traditions.